briangre/CopilotStudioVirtualNetworking/docs/10-components/apim/component-apim-mcp-proxy-basics.md

 ## Purpose

-Describes how to configure Azure API Management (APIM) to expose Databricks MCP endpoints (`mcpsql`, `mcpgenie`) to Power Platform with a stable, APIM-managed URL.
+Describes Azure API Management (APIM) as it relates to exposing Azure Databricks MCP endpoints (`mcpsql`, `mcpgenie`) to Power Platform with a stable, APIM-managed URL.

 ## When to Use